 Don’t let it’s old publication date fool you.
 This Book is just as relevant today, as it was back then.
 Many of the Operating System of today are either based off UNIX, or borrow from it in some sense (such as Linux and BSD).

 If you wish to understand Modern Operating Systems from the root level, then this book is the right one for you.
-Here you will understand the very root of an Operating System, its roles, its inner workings and how it all come into being.
+Here you will understand the very root of an Operating System, its roles, its inner workings and how it all come into being from step 1.

 UNIX – The Complete Reference